ballerina-platform/module-ballerina-xmldata/docs/proposals/root_tag.md

-# Proposal: Introduce API to convert the Ballerina record to XML
+# Proposal: Introduce a new config in the `fromJson` API to add the root element tag name

 _Owners_: @daneshk @kalaiyarasiganeshalingam
 _Reviewers_: @daneshk